carloslabra/pa-documentation/tutorial3/uniaxial_compression_test.md

 The flow behaviour and handling characteristics of cohesive granular solids are strongly dependent on the prior consolidation stress experienced by the solid.
 This can be assessed by test methods such as shear tester or uniaxial testers.
-The following tutorial describes the use of P4 to analyse a DEM simulation of a uniaxial tester to measure properties such as density, packing fraction and stress and to search for phenomena such as local shear bands.
+The following tutorial describes the use of Particle-Analytics to analyse a DEM simulation of a uniaxial tester to measure properties such as density, packing fraction and stress and to search for phenomena such as local shear bands.